-Whether expert, freak, beginner or simply pleasure skier, everyone will find their slope in Kitzbühel.
-The Mausefalle on the Streif, where the annual Hahnenkamm Race takes place, is extremely steep.
-The key spots - Ganslernhang, Hausbergkante and Mausfalle - are famous throughout the world.
-For pleasure skiers, wide slopes lead across expansive mountain fields and through forest glades.
-You can ski from Kitzbühel to Pass Thurn and back.
+From expert to enthusiast, beginner or simply pleasure skier, everyone can find their perfect slope in Kitzbühel.
+The Mausefalle (mousetrap) on the Streif, site of the annual Hahnenkamm Race, is extremely steep.
+The key spots - Ganslernhang, Hausbergkante and Mausefalle - are world-famous.
+Pleasant, wide slopes lead over expansive mountain pastures or through forest glades.
+You can ski from Kitzbühel to the Thurn Pass and back.
 The slopes are all very wide and perfectly groomed.